 - In the third part of the review, we assess how well a company has designed and implemented its scorecard measures.
 This part focuses on the value of information obtained from both leading and lagging measures, and how the company has linked measures to compensation to reinforce behaviors.

 - In the fourth part, we test the transition process from measures to targets to ensure there is a strong connection between the two.
-Our objective is assisting the company understand and appropriately select different types of targets (e.g., experiential, benchmarks) and sets a range of targets (e.g., minimum, maximum, and stretch targets) to create and sustain value.
+Our objective is assisting the company to understand and appropriately select different types of targets (e.g., experiential, benchmarks) and sets a range of targets (e.g., minimum, maximum, and stretch targets) to create and sustain value.

 - Lastly, we conduct a survey with management to determine how well initiatives have been linked to the measures and targets for the company.
 This part focuses on how initiatives have been ranked during the strategic budgeting process to support reaching stretch targets.

 Taken together, these five steps constitute the BSMR.

 Mobilizing executives can be one of the biggest hurdles to launching a strategic transformation.
 Many senior executives have boards to please, analysts to convince, and “hard” business issues and initiatives to manage.
 They are (rightfully) wary of management fads and the consultants who push them.
 So how can companies cut the cycle time?
 Where can organizational missionaries get hard-hitting, persuasive ideas about improving company performance to make their case?
 How can they boost their chances of succeeding?
 And how can they test whether the time is right for a change?